 You may constantly hear about new subjects that should bother you and your family.
-Don’t purchase products containing BPA.
+Don’t buy products containing BPA.
 Stay away from the microwave.
-Only store your food in glass storage sets, not plastic.
+Only store your food in glass containers, not plastic.

-Now your neighbors are telling you about indoor air quality (or IAQ) in Houston.
-You shouldn’t use harsh chemicals to wipe down your counters.
+Now your neighbors are talking to you about indoor air quality (or IAQ) in Houston.
+Don’t use harsh chemicals to wipe down your counters.
 You should install an air purification system.
-You need to use essential oils instead of air fresheners.
+You should use essential oils instead of air fresheners.

 And on and on it goes.

-So you stop listening to all the noise and just do the best you can.
+So you start to turn a deaf ear to all the noise and just try and live your life.
 We feel you - why stress about one issue if you will have to constantly worry about everything else?

 But, of everything, indoor air quality is absolutely a point you should consider, and here’s why.